envision-projects/envision-projects.github.io/content/mechanical/project-l0ckcr4ck3r.md

 # Getting Started

 This [document ](https://cad.onshape.com/documents/2de7a66597cc8eb251afdfa3/w/06d4fc68ebc18f9b44e9861d/e/d088818cff71281e0c0d79ce?renderMode=0&uiState=630e4bb71c174454be9985ae)includes all of the standard content needed.
 You can either work in Onshape (reccomended) or export the content to use in Solidworks

+# CAD

+## Motor -> Lock Dial

+Now it is your job to make pieces to hold the motor to the lock dial.

+Make sure that the stepper motor's shaf tis cocentric with the lock dial.